StiliyanKushev/SatteeJS/API.md

 -   `layers` **[Number][2]** The number of canvases layer on top of each other in the game div
 -   `width` **[Number][2]** The width of the game container and all canvases in it
--   `height` **[Number][2]** The height of the game container and all canvases in it
+-   `height` **[Number][2]** The height of the game container and all canvases in it value of 0 on both width and height means full screen / auto ajust to the size of div
 -   `main` **[String][1]** The name of the first game scene that will be played on game start
 -   `loopFunction` **[String][1]** The type of function that will be used for controlling the frame aniamtion -> options: timeout,interval,animation (animation is the best)
 -   `mouseIsDragged` **[Boolean][3]** True, if the mouse is dragged on one of the canvases